jordifierro/jordifierro.github.io/_posts/2015-12-23-building-blog.md

 ### Domain

-Domain is also part of the permalink (an important one, actually), so it makes no sense to define the link format but start blogging with a provisional domain.
+Domain is also a part of the permalink (an important one, actually), so it makes no sense to define the link format and start blogging with a provisional domain.

 * Buy it at your favorite domain website.
 * Define it as an alias for `yourusername.github.io`